tamagolim/hugo-barkingtamago.com/content/blog/upgraded-playpen.md

 I was too complacent and have let my guard down.
 Many veteran trainers have warned that we shouldn't be giving our dogs too much freedom in the first year.
 I thought that he has been behaving very well until all the chewing incidents happened.

 What I can do now is to just take a step back and train Tamago from the basic again.
 I can wish for the best dog but things might not be the way I wish for if I don't execute.
+This starts from putting him back to playpen again and force him to take a nap.
+In addition, I will be purchasing some snuffle mat or treats dispenser to keep his mental busy when I cannot supervise him.

 Anyway, he has grown taller and stronger.
 I've upgraded his PVC playpen to a sturdier metal playpen as he has been able to jump-push open the PVC fences.